Master of Science in Applied Mathematics and Computer Science

 - The program must be completed within seven years.
 Only courses taken within seven years of completion of the first course in the program may count toward this degree.

-Students who choose the thesis option must complete 6 to 9 credit hours of thesis and complete the remaining credits up to 33 with coursework.
+Students who choose the thesis option must complete six credit hours of thesis and 24 credit hours of coursework.
 In preparation for the thesis, a student should identify to the program’s graduate director an advisor and a committee.
-The advisor is a faculty member from either the Department of Computer and Information Sciences or the Department of Mathematical Sciences.
+The advisor is a tenure-track or tenured faculty member from either the Department of Computer and Information Sciences or the Department of Mathematical Sciences.
 The committee is comprised of two faculty members representing the two areas of specialization, one of them being the advisor.
 A third member is required and can be a faculty member from within or outside of either department.
 The third member may also be an approved individual from business or industry.
 Additional members may be included in the committee with approval of the graduate director.

-The student must submit a thesis proposal to the committee for approval.
-Upon completion of the thesis, a written document is prepared and an oral defense is scheduled.
+The student must submit a thesis proposal to the committee for approval and the approved proposal to the graduate director.
+Upon completion of the thesis, a written document is prepared and an oral defence is scheduled.
 The document is to be reported in a thesis format.
-After a successful defense, the final version will be archived in the department and in the IU South Bend library.
-There is no comprehensive exam.
-Rather, a student finishes the program with the thesis option by successfully defending the thesis, making corrections to the document, and submitting the final version for archiving.
+After a successful defence, the final version will be archived in the department and in the IU South Bend library.

 Students wishing to transfer coursework from another graduate program should keep the following information in mind: